msteffan/fundamentals/04_chapter/05_lesson.md

 * What if (all else the same) we changed the starting value of `i` to 1 instead of 0?
 How many times would `HELLO` get printed to the console?
 * What if (all else the same) we changed the condition from `i < x` to `i <= x`?
 * What if (all else the same) we changed the final condition from `i += 1` to `i += 2`?
+Check your answers in repl.it.

+---
+Ready for another quiz?
+[Here we go!](06_quiz.md)